ghoulmann/cs-curriculum/year_3.rst

 * create a binary search tree
 * recite the properties of a red/black tree (algorithms)
 * augment data structures
+* Design, use, and evaluate computational abstractions that model the state and behavior of real-world problems
+* write structured programs using procedures
+* use data structures such as tables or arrays
+* explain how an algorithm works, and why it represents an efficient solution to the problem
+* use at least two textual programming languages

 *Level 7*